 HIV Prevention and Care Project

-Dr. Silvestre is Principal Investigator of the HIV Prevention and Care Project (HPCP) which supports the Commonwealth’s HIV care and prevention planning.
-Dr. Silvestre has been involved in HIV work since 1982 when he helped establish a GRID (an early name for what is now HIV/AIDS) prevention program in Philadelphia.
-In 1984, he began working with the world's first major HIV epidemiological study among gay and bisexual men - the Multicenter AIDS Cohort Study, which had four sites.
-He is currently a co-investigator at the Pittsburgh site- the Pitt Men’s Study.
-Dr. Silvestre was a cofounder of the Southwest PA AIDS Coalition, the Pittsburgh AIDS Task Force, and the Pennsylvania Coalition of AIDS Service Organizations among other groups.
-He is a Co-Director of the Center for Research on LGBT Health, teaches a course on Human Diversity and Public Health, is a Co-Director of LGBT Health and Wellness Certificate program, and volunteers for numerous HIV and community groups.
-His current academic work includes behavioral interventions and HIV, mindful meditation and other alternative therapies to reduce stress and improve the immune system, and LGBT health.
+Dr. Anthony Silvestre founded this project in 1994 and served as Principle Investigator until 2018.
+Originally conceived as the Pennsylvania Prevention Project, Dr. Silvestre guided the project through three decades of the HIV epidemic to its evolution into the HIV Prevention and Care Project (HPCP) in the early 2010s..
+Involved in HIV work since 1982, he helped establish a GRID (an early name for what is now HIV/AIDS) prevention program in Philadelphia.
+In 1984, he began working, and later became co-investigator on, the Pittsburgh site of the world's first major HIV epidemiological study among gay and bisexual men - the Multicenter AIDS Cohort Study.
+This study has four major sites and is now the world’s longest running prospective study of the natural and treated histories of HIV. .
+Dr. Silvestre was a cofounder of the Southwest PA AIDS Coalition, the Pittsburgh AIDS Task Force (now Allies for Health and Wellbeing), and the Pennsylvania Coalition of AIDS Service Organizations, and as US Liaison on HIV to the World Health Organization, among other groups.
+He served as a founding Co-Director of Pitt’s Center for Research on LGBT Health and the LGBT Health and Wellness Certificate program.

 For more information please visit his page at the University.